rotto32/hrext07-my-cruddy-app/README.md

  Styled buttons on 2/12
  Fixed favorites bugs on 2/12
- Added ability to load other profiles in localstorage on page load on 2/12
+ Added ability to load other profiles in localstorage on page load on 2/12 Added functionality to remove button on 2/14

 ----To Do Still
- 2/13 - remove fav restaurant from user
+ 2/14 - fix bugs with default user and current users 2/14 - remove fav restaurant from user
- 2/13 - add multiple restuarants to user
+ 2/14 - add multiple restuarants to user
- 2/13 - type in the middle of the input box
+ 2/14 - type in the middle of the input box
- 2/14 - Upload an image
+ 2/15 - Upload an image

 ### MVP Reqs